ballerina-platform/module-ballerinax-stan/stan-ballerina/Module.md

 ### Basic Usage

-#### Setting up the connection
+#### Setting up the Connection

-First you need to set up the connection with the NATS Streaming server.
-The following ways can be used to connect to a NATS Streaming server by initializing the stan:Client or stan:Listener.
+First, you need to set up the connection with the NATS Streaming server.
+The following ways can be used to connect to a NATS Streaming server by initializing the `stan:Client` or `stan:Listener`.

 1. Connect to a server using the default URL:
 ```ballerina